The Purchase That Made It Real — Modern Paraphrase | fresh.bible

-Genesis 23 — Sarah dies, and Abraham buys his first piece of the Promised Land
+Genesis 23 — The first piece of the Promised Land was a grave

 — the woman who laughed when God said she'd have a baby at ninety, the woman who walked with from to without a map or a plan — was gone.
 A hundred and twenty-seven years.
 That's how long her story ran.
-And now Abraham, the man God had promised an entire nation, had to face the most human moment there is: burying someone you love.
+And now Abraham, the man God had promised an entire nation, had to face what no title or divine promise can prepare you for: burying someone you .

 What follows looks like a real estate negotiation.
 And it is.
 But underneath all the polite back-and-forth, something much bigger is happening.
-Abraham is about to make a purchase that stakes a claim on a Promise God made decades ago — and he's going to do it in the most public, legally airtight way possible.
+Abraham is about to make a purchase that stakes a claim on a God made decades ago — and he's going to do it publicly, with witnesses, and with a paper trail no one can dispute.

 The text is remarkably spare here.
 No big speeches.
-No long reflections on Sarah's life.
+No long reflections on life.
 Just this:

-lived a hundred and twenty-seven years.
-She died at Kiriath-arba — that is, — in the land of .
-And went in to mourn for her and to weep.
+Sarah lived a hundred and twenty-seven years.
+She died at Kiriath-arba — that is, Hebron — in the land of Canaan.
+And Abraham went in to mourn for her and to weep.

 Two verbs.
 Mourn and weep.
 The man who argued with God over , who was willing to put his son on an — that man sat beside his wife's body and cried.
 There's something sacred about how brief this is.
 The text doesn't try to explain grief.
 It doesn't soften it.
 It just lets it be.

-So Abraham stood up from beside Sarah's body and went to the Hittites — the people who actually controlled the area.
+So stood up from beside body and went to the — the people who actually controlled the area.
 And listen to how he introduced himself:

 "I am a sojourner and a foreigner among you.
 Give me property among you for a burying place, so that I can bury my dead."